melihteke/device-data-store/README.md

 Welcome to the device data store application readme!
 This application is designed to showcase how easy it is to build a device data storage using MongoDB and Python.
 Although this is very basicimplementation of No-SQL DB, the purpose of this application is to demonstrate how NoSQL databases like MongoDB can be used in different fields, such as network automation as well.

 As a network engineer, you may need to store various types of data such as device names, site information, IP addresses, device statuses, contact information, and subnets and etc..
-Instead of using traditional relational databases, NoSQL databases like MongoDB can provide greater flexibility and scalability in managing and organizing this data.
+Instead of using traditional relational databases or anoy other storing types, NoSQL databases like MongoDB can provide greater flexibility and scalability in managing and organizing this data.

-To get started with the phonebook application, please ensure that you have access to a MongoDB instance.
-In this example, we have used the FreeTier option available on https://cloud.mongodb.com/.
+To get started with the data store application, please ensure that you have access to a MongoDB instance.
+In this example, I have used the FreeTier option available on https://cloud.mongodb.com/.
 However, you can use any MongoDB instance that is accessible to you.

 Here are the steps to set up and run the application: